Weaver's Station, Alabama

 If you would like to learn more about Overlays, we suggest the Wikipedia entry for Overlays.

 Also keep in mind that Weaver's Station could have been on the original document by mistake, misspelled, the original/alternate name of a community that we've listed elsewhere or was placed in the wrong county.
-Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community.
+Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community - we're working to straighten it all out.

 Since confusion between counties is common, we searched and weren't able to find another Alabama community named Weaver's Station.